microsoft/vscode-docs/docs/getstarted/settings.md

 ## Creating User and Workspace Settings

-To open your user and workspace settings, use the following menu command:
+To open your user and workspace settings, use the following VS Code menu command:

 * On Windows/Linux - **File** > **Preferences** > **Settings**
 * On macOS - **Code** > **Preferences** > **Settings**